-Jack Gilmore’s bold, flavorful style hails from his experience across the Gulf Coast Region of the South, his upbringing in the Rio Grande Valley, and extensive work with Master German chefs.
+Chef Jack Gilmore’s bold, flavorful style is influenced by his experience across the Gulf Coast Region of the South, his upbringing in the Rio Grande Valley, and his extensive work with Master German chefs.
 However, his legendary hospitality is 100% Texan, and everyone is treated like family both at his restaurants and in his home.

-Gilmore is committed to fostering relationships with Texas farmers and purveyors, Gilmore has pledged himself and his restaurants to supporting his community—no matter what the ups and downs of working with Mother Nature may be.
-On any given day, you can find Gilmore scouring the farmers’ markets for the best finds of the season.
-He is there to celebrate and buy them out during the ups, and there during the downs to help when he can.
-But at the end of the day, Gilmore tells all of the farmers, “You grow it, we will use it.”
+Gilmore is committed to fostering relationships with Texas farmers and purveyors, and he has pledged himself and his restaurants to supporting his community—no matter what the ups and downs of working with Mother Nature may be.
+You can often find Gilmore scouring the local farmers’ markets for the best finds of the season.
+At the end of the day, Gilmore tells all of the farmers, “You grow it, we’ll use it.”

-When not in the kitchen, Gilmore is out representing his restaurant, supporting farmers, cheering on the Longhorns and Round Rock Express and giving back to charities that are near and dear to his heart.
+When he’s not in the kitchen or with farmers, Gilmore can often be found giving back to charities that are near and dear to his heart.
 A few of the many charities include the Lone Star Paralysis Foundation and the Coastal Conservation Association — which each receive a portion of proceeds from special dishes at his restaurants.
 Jack Allen’s Kitchen also donated all equipment for the commercial kitchen at The Refuge, and Jack and his wife LuAnn donated all the kitchen equipment for the cottages on site.
-In addition, Gilmore enjoys spending free time with his wife LuAnn, their two sons, who also found themselves in the restaurant industry, Bryce (chef and owner of Odd Duck and Barley Swine) and Dylan (partner at Odd Duck), his grandchildren and dog, Mr. Maker.
+In addition, Gilmore enjoys spending free time with his wife LuAnn, their two sons Bryce (chef and owner of Odd Duck, Sour Duck Market and Barley Swine) and Dylan (partner at Odd Duck), his grandchildren and his dog, Mr. Maker.

 DIRECTOR OF CULINARY OPERATIONS